Biden sees virus ‘independence,’ but COVID takes no holiday

-WASHINGTON (AP) — After nearly six months in office, grappling with a pandemic every step of that way, President Joe Biden was determined to party.
+WASHINGTON — After nearly six months in office, grappling with a pandemic every step of the way, President Joe Biden was determined to party.

 And there is much to cheer: Cases and deaths from COVID-19 are at or near record lows since the outbreak began, thanks to the robust U.S. vaccination program.
 Businesses and restaurants are open, hiring is picking up and travel is getting closer to pre-pandemic levels.